michaelcd/jQueryLite/readme.md

 # jQueryLite

 A collection of functions inspired by jQuery.
+Creates functions to simplify selecting and modifying DOM elements and creating AJAX requests.

 ### Methods
 * `$l(selector)`